Is your firewood wet or dry?

 • A colder (higher moisture) ring could be felt at the dry samples on the outside surface.

-• At high wood densities (many annual rings) the thermo-sensory impression is moving towards a colder feeling.
+• At high wood densities (many annual rings), the thermo-sensory impression moves towards a colder feeling.

 • Wild cherry